 Our services are available to all women in the Peterborough area.
-Our programs are designed to help women avoid prison sentences and develop skills to prevent re-offending and further incarceration.
-Training is also provided to women prisoners within the Central East Correctional Centre (CECC) in Lindsay, and we provide follow-up re-integration work with women upon their release.
+Our programs are designed to help women engage in community alternatives to incarceration and develop skills to prevent further incarceration.
+Programming is also provided to women within the Central East Correctional Centre (CECC) in Lindsay, and we provide follow-up re-integration work with women upon their release.
 Supportive counselling is an important component of our programming as it often focuses on helping women become prepared for further counselling and other supportive programs.

 This service offers advocacy and support in court for women appearing on charges.
 The Court Support Worker provides information about court procedures, counselling, assistance at the time of sentencing and referrals to other service providers.
 Advocacy during court appearances is made available at the Peterborough Courts.